Greedysky/TTKMusicPlayer/README.md

  * Support converting different music formats, and can change the sound as like Tom Cat, also can enhance the sound.
  * Local music transferred to the cloud or mobile device.
  * Local music and the human voice humming recognition.
- * Music song, artist, album, playlistm, toplist and movie search supported.
+ * Music song, artist, album, playlist, toplist and movie search supported.
+ * Music song, artist, album and playlist search supported.
+ * Music DSP effects and Visual effects supported.
- * Music song spectrum and test supported.
+ * Music song spectrum(projectm, goom, sonique, florid, wavebar) and test supported.
+ * Music replay gain scan and write supported.
+ * Music audio formats conveter supported.
+ * Music screen saver supported.

 Screenshots